-Public Safety Communication Europe (PSCE) launched the E2mC project, which aims to demonstrate the technical and operational feasibility of integrating social media analysis and crowd-sourced information within both the mapping and early warning components of Copernicus EMS.France Selects Airbus Defence and Space for Satellite Communications
+Public Safety Communication Europe (PSCE) launched the E2mC project, which aims to demonstrate the technical and operational feasibility of integrating social media analysis and crowd-sourced information within both the mapping and early warning components of Copernicus EMS.Judge Sets Date for Oral Arguments in FirstNet Protest

 The project will develop a prototype of a new EMS service component called Copernicus Witness, designed to exploit social media analysis and crowdsourcing capabilities to generate a new product of the EMS portfolio.